 As business leaders, and as a global RPO provider, we don’t live in the world of gaming or professional sport – although RPO could improve the way the sports world deals with talent transfers – however, like Football Manager, we must start thinking and strategising how to best address Brexit.
 Unfortunately, most HR leaders I speak with today are not thinking about how to address this challenge.

 Our recommendation to the clients we partner with is to start thinking about the various scenarios and the impact to your business.
 Segment your workforce into the people you have overseas from the UK and those in the UK from other parts of Europe.
 If possible, start to report on how long they have been with your organisation and how critical their skills are to your organisation, today and in the future.
 Then, consider how long it would take to replace, retrain, or repatriate some of those people if you needed to.
 You also need to consider your strategic business direction and the future talent you might need.
 If for example you are a UK-based engineering firm that has historically looked to Germany for talent, or a shared service that has attracted talent from Eastern Europe, that might no longer be a viable option, and an alternative strategy may be necessary.

 The impact to the workforce is unknown – the changes may be minor or they could be significant.
 The one thing we know is that there are some business leaders who have already started to plan the next few months and years so they are ready for whatever the outcome will or could be.
 Those who don’t start to plan will be behind the curve on what is an already very challenging market for talent.

 In upcoming posts, we will look at key talent acquisition challenges across two more regions – Canada and The United States.
-We encourage you to sign up for our weekly blog email so you don't miss a post in this series!
+We encourage you to sign up for regular updates so you don't miss a post in this series!